bhatiarajesh/CarND-Extended-Kalman-Filter-Project/README.md

 ![Radar Only](https://github.com/bhatiarajesh/CarND-Extended-Kalman-Filter-Project/raw/master/out/Visualization-With-RADAR-Only.png)

+## Conclusion

+I ensured that the code compiles with make and make.
+I collected the positions that my algorithm outputs and compared them to ground truth data.
+My px, py, vx, and vy RMSE was less than or equal to the values [.11, .11, 0.52, 0.52].My algorithm uses the first measurements to initialize the state vectors and covariance matrices.
+Upon receiving a measurement after the first, my algorithm predicted the object position to the current timestamp and then updated the prediction using the new measurement.
+The Kalman Filter algorithm handles both radar and lidar measurements.
+I also experimented to see the impact of using either LIDAR or RADAR data and analyzed the RMSE.
+The fused LIDAR and RADAR values were found to be the best in terms of all the state related parameters. (px, py, vx and vy).
+I could have further changed the noise values to review the impact on RMSE.
+The 2-D Unity kalman filer simulator was used to study the LIDAR/RADAR and combined sensor fusion effects to track results.

 ## Project Instructions and Rubric

 Note: regardless of the changes you make, your project must be buildable using